gaowangbing/gitskills/README.md

 # gitskills
-test
-Creating a new branch is quick AND simple.
-Creating a new branch is quick & simple.
+Creating a new branch is quick.